 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 This unit provides a broad coverage of the venture capital industry.
 The unit discusses the role of venture capital in the overall economy and financial markets.
 It also explores key aspects of deal assessment; valuation; negotiation; capital structure; managerial incentives; and monitoring and exiting.

 - 6 points

-- Students are able to (1) explain the objectives of private equity; (2) value, assess, negotiate and monitor deals involving private equity; (3) identify the risks and rewards of private equity deals for private equity investors; (4) identify the key aspects of private wealth management for high net worth investors; (5) demonstrate the ability to work in a team; (6) demonstrate an ability to provide constructive discussion and feedback; and (7) produce clear and concise written communication and oral presentations.
+; (2) value, assess, negotiate and monitor deals involving venture capital; (3) identify the risks and rewards of venture capital deals for private equity investors; (4) demonstrate the ability to work in a team; (5) demonstrate an ability to provide constructive discussion and feedback; and (6) produce clear and concise written communication and oral presentations.

 - Unit rules

 - Contact hours